CLASSIF1 Data Pattern Classification

 of Random Number Data

-- The category classification mask for the category#1
+- The category classification mask (catmask#1) for category#1 records

-reference group of data records contains typically a sequence of (0)
+(cat#1) as reference group contains a sequence of (0)

 characters because the majority (70%) of the parameter values are

 located between the two percentile thresholds 15% and 85%,

 with 15% of the parameter values below (-) the lower percentile

 - The automatically selected discriminatory parameters (catmask#2) for